-Semiconductor Physics Lab L-0, T-0, P-3 1.5 Credits
+BTPH114-18 Semiconductor Physics Lab L-0, T-0, P-3 1.5 Credits Programming (20 mm) (1) High school schools and

-any): (i) High-school education

-any): (i) High-school education
+Pre-requisite (if any): (i) High-school education

 Course Objectives: The aim and objective of the Lab course on Semiconductor Physics is to introduce the students of B.Tech. class to the formal structure of semiconductor physics so that they can use these in Engineering as per their requirement.